-We offer all the traditional academic subjects the current government classes as part of the ‘English Baccalaureate’, as well as Expressive and Creative Arts and a variety of vocational options, including Health and Social Care, Catering, Sport and Leisure and Tourism.
+We offer all the traditional academic subjects the current government classes as part of the ‘English Baccalaureate’ such as Humanities, Modern Foreign Languages and Computer Science.
+Furthermore, students can choose from the Expressive and Creative Arts and a variety of vocational options appropriate to employment opportunities in our local context.
+This includes Engineering, Health and Social Care, Catering, and Leisure and Tourism.

-Pupils are encouraged to have a say in the life of the school and to contribute to the wider society, through our active Student Voice and our Leadership Programme activities.
+Pupils are encouraged to have a say in the life of the academy and to contribute to the wider society through the academy’s active Student Voice and Leadership activities programme.

-Careers guidance is built into the Form Time programme and all of our students are able to gain experience of the world of work through careers events, visits and a variety of workshops.
+The academy has embraced The Gatsy Benchmarks and all our students are able to gain experience of the world of work through careers events, visits and a variety of workshops.
 Some form of work experience and/or work shadowing is offered to all students in Years 8 and 10.
-We have two external Careers Advisors and a growing number of partnerships with local colleges, businesses and other organisations, such as the Norwich School, Nexus Engineering, the UEA and Access to Music.
+We have an external Careers Advisor and a growing number of partnerships with local colleges, businesses and other organisations such as the UEA.
+For more information, please visit our Careers Education page.

 Enrichment And The Co-Curriculum

 Students are also given the opportunity to take part in enrichment activities after school.
 Some examples of the opportunities available include first aid, cookery, roller skating and expressive arts.
-Each year, a drama production is presented by the students of the Academy and our students regularly perform in community events, including performing at Latitude in the summer of 2016.
+Each year, a drama production is presented by the students of the academy and our students regularly perform in local and national events, including Latitude and Wembley Arena.